Spinal Cord Injury - SCI:

 Depending on the type of SCI we either treat patients with MSEC or BMC or a combination of both.
 MSEC (secretome, exosomes, EVs) of mesenchymal stem cells (MSC, AD-MSC, adipose-derived, fat-derived stem cells) which we harvest from the patients belly in a mini-liposuction (very brief and limited liposuction) under slight sedation is given intravenously and is meant to act more systemically.
 Worldwide, ANOVA is the first stem cell clinic to acquire legal permission form the responsible governmental authorities and therefore, offers high quality, safe and legally-controlled autologous (own) exosome-containing secretome.

 The main advantage of MSEC is that in contrast to live stem cells which would loose their therapeutic potency, can be frozen without loss of exosomes.
 This enables us to produce 10-20 injection doses from one liposuction which can then be administered over a longer treatment period.
 This is especially advantageous for SCI as the regenerative .
 What a Secretome/Exosome is and how they compare is explained on our overview page.
+Please not that this treatment should be combinded with HAL training below and requires repeated travelling to Offenbach, Germany.

 BMC - Bone Marrow Concentrate - Autologous